ST10048211/apds7311_The_A_Team_Final_POE/README.md

 The frontend will be accessible at http://localhost:3000 This will open up in the browser on the login page

+To navigate to the admin portal, add '/admin' to the url.

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>

 ---